artem-zinnatullin/KEEP/proposals/stdlib/result.md

 * All implementations have to implement both methods and there is no easy shortcut to provide a builder with a lambda like `Continuation { ... body ... }`.
-* Some implementations need to capture "success or failure" in their state and pass on captured success or failure to another delegate continuation at a later time.
+* Some implementations need to capture "`Ok` or `Er`" in their state and pass on captured `Ok` or `Er` to another delegate continuation at a later time.
-* Some implementations have a common piece of logic that should be executed on both success and failure with minor differences for successful and failed cases.
-These implementations have to immediately forward both `resume` and `resumeWithException` to some internal function like `doResume`, thus increasing stack size and still forcing implementor to figure out a way to represent both success and failure in one method.
+* Some implementations have a common piece of logic that should be executed on both `Ok` and `Er` with minor differences for ok and error cases.
+These implementations have to immediately forward both `resume` and `resumeWithException` to some internal function like `doResume`, thus increasing stack size and still forcing implementor to figure out a way to represent both `Ok` and `Er` in one method.

 **One method with two parameters**: